 "Aizawa-san," L said suddenly, not taking his large black eyes off the monitors, "please brief Yagami-kun on all information we have on the Kira case so far."

 "Right," said Aizawa, still standing with the rest of the team around the work area.
-Whether they had been waiting for some sort of introductions or just for orders, even they did not know, but the tense feeling that had surrounded the room kept them from relaxing.
-Wordlessly, Aizawa led the much shorter Light to a far corner of the room, carrying with him a stack of papers and laptop.
+Whether they had been waiting for some sort of introductions or just for orders, even they did not know, but the tense feeling that surrounded the room kept them from relaxing.
+Wordlessly, Aizawa led the much shorter Light to a far corner of the room, carrying with him a short stack of papers and laptop.

 "The rest of you," L continued, "I want every scrap of information to be found on this Aoyama incident, and the exact times of death for every criminal killed by Kira today."